-Additional work was performed with HEC-RAS to understand habitat availability for the endangered Rio Grande Silvery Minnow (RGSM) throughout the Escondida reach.
-Using data representing more than 50 years, a width slice method was developed to calculate the hydraulically suitable RGSM habitat for the larval, juvenile, and adult stages at various discharges.
+Velocity and depth measurements were estimated through HEC-RAS to identify areas of hydraulically suitable habitat for the endangered Rio Grande Silvery Minnow (RGSM) throughout the Escondida reach.
 Subreaches E1 and E2 provide the least amount of hydraulically suitable habitat, while subreaches E4 and E5 show the greatest amount of possible habitat.
-Detailed mapping was performed by creating a plan view grid with a 10-foot resolution to illustrate where in the Escondida reach habitable areas exist for the RGSM.
+Detailed mapping was performed to illustrate where in the Escondida reach habitable areas exist for the RGSM.
 The habitat maps indicate that while E5 may contain a large inundated area that meets the RGSM velocity and depth criteria, perching prevents connection to the channel at most discharges.
 Subreach E4, rather, provides hydraulically suitable habitat that remains connected to the channel, and therefore may be more accessible for the RGSM.